Bigchris78/Transaction-Analysis-SQL-Project/README.md

 1. Show all transactions.
 2. Show transactions greater than $1,000.
-3. Count the total number of transactions.
+3. Show the transaction from highest to lowest.
-4. Calculate the total transaction volume.
+4. How many transactions are there.
-5. Calculate the average transaction amount.
+5. What is the total transaction amount
-6. Find total transaction volume by state.
+6. What is the average transaction amount.
-7. Identify the top customers by total spending.
+7. Which customer spent the most money.
-8. Count transactions for each customer.
+8. How many transactions did each customer make.
-9. Identify customers with multiple transactions.
+9. Which customers made multiple transactions.

 ---